Ezra Suruma: Background and education

-Work history
+Career

-Before his government and private sector work, Suruma worked as a professor of economics and management at Makerere University and at Florida A&M University.
+Before entering government service and the private sector, Suruma was a professor of economics and management at Makerere University and at Florida A&M University.
 In 1987, he joined the Bank of Uganda, the country's central bank, as the director of research, serving in that capacity until 1990.
 From 1990 until 1993, he served as the deputy governor of the Bank of Uganda.
 In 1993, he left that position and joined the Uganda Commercial Bank as the chairman and managing director, serving in that capacity until 1996.

 In 2005, he was appointed minister of finance, planning and economic development.
 He served in that capacity until 16 February 2009, when he was appointed senior presidential adviser on finance and economic planning.
 The international banking magazine The Banker chose Suruma to receive the "Best Finance Minister of Africa Award" for 2008.

 During his time as minister of finance, he was a strong promoter of Uganda's banking industry and was instrumental in the planning and initiation of Uganda's micro finance project that helps small farmers and businesses obtain low interest loans.